ching-wang/ching-wang.io/hire-me.markdown

 ---
 layout: page
-title: Hire me \| Junior Fullstack Software Engineer, London
+title: About me \| Junior Fullstack Software Developer, London
 description: >
   "I am available to start immediately as a Junior Fullstack Software Engineer in London.
 I’m a self-starter, with energy, enthusiasm and passion for problem solving and learning new things.
 I can bring a breadth of business experience and pragmatism from my previous roles in the sourcing and shipping industry.
   You can reach me at ching@ching-wang.io, and I’d love to hear from you."
-permalink: hire-me/
+permalink: about-me/
 author: Ching Wang
 image: "https://images.unsplash.com/photo-1544980919-e17526d4ed0a"
 ---

-# Hire me
+# About me

 I am available to start immediately as a _Junior Fullstack Software Engineer_ in London.
 I'm a self-starter, with energy, enthusiasm and passion for problem solving and